Kuliyapitiya

 Kuliyapitiya is the second largest town in Kurunegala District, North Western Province, Sri Lanka, governed by an Urban Council.
 It is located 82 km north-east of Colombo and 38 km from Kurunegala.
 Kuliyapitiya is home to the Wayamba University of Sri Lanka.
 Coconut and paddy cultivation are the main economic activities in this area.
 The town centre includes commerce and retail enterprises.

-Infrastructure

 Transport

 The Kuliyapitiya bus station provides transport to and from other locations in Sri Lanka: Colombo, Jaffna, Gampola, Anuradhapura, Nuwaragala, Katharagama, Kalpitiya, Panduwasnuwara to Colombo via Kuliyapitiya, Kuliyapitiya to Puttlam via Nikaweratiya.
 Other bus services go to Kurunegala, Negombo, Gampaha, Pannala, Giriulla, Chilaw, Hettipola, Madampe, Bingiriya, Nikaweratiya, Katupotha and Makandura.

 There are no train stations near Kuliyapitiya.

 Hospitals/Health

 Kuliyapitiya Hospital is a teaching Hospital and in Kuliyapitiya Faculty of Medicine of Wayaba University.

 Education

 Wayamba University is the thirteenth national university in Sri Lanka and is located in Kuliyapitiya.
 It was established in January 1999.
 Its main purpose is to offer English degrees, diplomas and certificate courses (both internal and external) in areas such as agriculture, engineering and management.

 Education is delivered free of charge to all students of national schools, according to the government policy.
 These schools operate under the Provincial Council.
 There are also a number of privately owned schools.